jantznick/campground/readme.md

     *   **Secure Authentication:** Features a complete, session-based authentication system.
     *   **Invite System:** Effortlessly onboard new users with invite links.
 Invitations can pre-configure a user's role and access level before they even sign up.
     *   **Automatic Domain Join:** Automatically assign new users to the correct Organization or Company based on their email domain, with built-in DNS verification for security.
+    *   **OIDC & SSO:** Allow organizations to integrate with their own identity providers (like Okta, Azure AD) for seamless and secure single sign-on.

 *   **Ready-to-Deploy:**
     *   The entire application is containerized with Docker.